 Job Trends & Student Outcomes

 A wealth of information about the job market and workforce trends exists online.
-The information below can serve as a starting point for understanding the specific paths of UMD graduates and broader labor market trends
+The information below can serve as a starting point for understanding the specific paths of UMD graduates and broader labor market trends.

 Graduation Survey Outcomes